tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random); its offered protocol versions; a list of symmetric cipher/HKDF hash pairs; either a list of Diffie-Hellman key shares (in the "key_share" ({{key-share}}) extension), a list of pre-shared key labels (in the "pre_shared_key" ({{pre-shared-key-extension}}) extension), or both; and potentially additional extensions.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random); its offered protocol versions; a list of symmetric cipher/Hash pairs; either a list of Diffie-Hellman key shares (in the "key_share" ({{key-share}}) extension), a list of pre-shared key labels (in the "pre_shared_key" ({{pre-shared-key-extension}}) extension), or both; and potentially additional extensions.
 Additional fields and/or messages